January-February 2025

 Birthday Fund

 In its 13th year, this outreach fund is supported by donations honoring Sisterhood member birthdays, the birthdays of their loved ones, and other life events.
 Monies are directed to local organizations selected annually that support the lives of women and girls.
 Jodi Malcom is joined this year by Andrea Viders, who will reach out to our members and research meaningful recipients.
-Recently, donations were given to the Girl Scouts Of America Troop 6000, a unique program serving families living in NY’s shelter system, providing weekly meetings where girls make friends, earn badges and learn skills at no cost, and to City Living NY, which supports and empowers 21-year-olds who have “aged out” of the NY foster care system with mental health counseling, safe furnished apartments, and college and job assistance.
+Recently, donations were given to the Girl Scouts Of Great New York Troop 6000, a unique program serving families living in NY’s shelter system, providing weekly meetings where girls make friends, earn badges and learn skills at no cost, and to City Living NY, which supports and empowers 21-year-olds who have “aged out” of the NY foster care system with mental health counseling, safe furnished apartments, and college and job assistance.

 Food For Families Funds

-Led by a team of Sisterhood women for almost 30 years, we gather to make meals to feed hungry New Yorkers, which are picked up and distributed by City Harvest.
+Led by a team of Sisterhood women for over 30 years, we gather to make meals to feed hungry New Yorkers, which are picked up and distributed by City Harvest.
 Donations to these funds are used to buy the meal-making ingredients and materials.

 Helene Spring Library Fund